daxko/design/readme.md

 2. Run `grunt` before pushing your changes.

 If you don't bump the version, other dependencies may not pick up on the latest changes.

+When making larger changes and there is often a need to preview changes locally before releasing.
+This is done with the `grunt preview` command.
+This will start a local dev server that will watch for changes in the code and perform automatic rebuilds as development continues.

 ## Versioning